OphirCarmi/shared_memory/README.md

 # shared_memory
-Example of using shared memory with semaphores for IPC
+Examples of using shared memory with semaphores for IPC

+There are three examples:
+1. shared memory have only one value.
+2. shared memory has an array of values.
+3. like example 2, just the consumer uses four threads.

-There is one `Producer` and several `Consumer`s.
+There is one `Producer` and one or more `Consumer`s.

 Each one of them runs in a different process.

+# Example 1

 The `Producer` produces a random number and puts it in the shared memory.